The Business Side of Natural Health Practice: What Nobody Teaches You at College

 The Confidence Problem Nobody Talks About

-Here's something I've noticed working with new graduates: the business uncertainty bleeds into clinical confidence in ways that are rarely acknowledged.
+Business uncertainty bleeds into clinical confidence in ways that are rarely acknowledged.

 The reverse is also true.
 When your business foundations are solid, and you know your systems are professional, your pricing is right, your website clearly communicates what you do, and your practice management software is running smoothly, then you walk into consultations with a completely different energy.
 You can be fully present with your patient because the scaffolding around the clinical work is holding up.